-I have requested a confidential file non-confidential file and understand the privileges and restrictions which accomp pany each type of file.
-Candidate Name SS# (optional) Si ignature of Candidate THIS SECTION TO BE COM MPLETED BY THE RECOMMENDING OFFICIAL Please type or print with a a black pen.
+I have requested a confidential file non-confidential file and understand the privileges and restrictions which accom pany each type of file.
+Candidate Name SS# (optional) Si ignature of Candidate THIS SECTION TO BE COM MPLETED BY THE RECOMMENDING OFFICIAL Please type or print with a black pen.
 Please provi de any information which would be helpful in evaluating the candidate.
-0 idate has been: Cooperating TeacherClassroom Candidate.
-My contact with the cand idate has been: -------------------------------------- Cooperating TeacherClassroom
+Cooperating TeacherClassroom My contact with the cand My contact with the cand didate has been: Cooperating TeacherClassroom